Finding items in languages other than English

 • our books are organised by subject rather than language

 • our collection is mainly non-fiction.
 We have some fiction but a larger range is likely to be held by your local library.
-See the Other libraries box on the right side of this page for a list of languages held by different public libraries
+See the Other libraries box on the right side of this page for a list of languages held by different public libraries.

 This guide will show you how to:

-• find books and newspapers in languages other than English on our shelves
+• find books and newspapers on our shelves in languages other than English

 • search our collection more broadly to find books, newspapers and journals in languages other than English